projectsveltos/.github/profile/README.md

 Full documentation [projectsveltos.io](http://projectsveltos.io/).

-If you like the project, please leave us a [:star:](https://github.com/projectsveltos/sveltos-manager) if you haven't done so yet.
+If you like the project, please [give us a](https://github.com/projectsveltos/sveltos-manager) [:star:](https://github.com/projectsveltos/sveltos-manager) if you haven't done so yet.
 Your support means a lot to us. **Thank you 🙏.**

 Today, it's very common for organizations to run and manage multiple Kubernetes clusters across different cloud providers or infrastructures.
 With an increasing number of clusters, consistently managing add-ons is not an easy task.